 Today, besides being the most widely spoken form of Chinese, Mandarin is natively spoken by 14.4% of the world’s population – making it the most spoken language worldwide.
-Technically there are four dialects of Mandarin: Southwestern, Southern, Northwestern and Northern Mandarin; the latter, centred in and around Beijing, sets the standard for Pŭtōnghuà (the common language).
-But a lot of care and attention must be paid to its tones 5 tones – level, rising, falling, high-rising and neutral – in order to differentiate meanings.
+Technically there are four dialects of Mandarin: Southwestern, Southern, Northwestern and Northern Mandarin.
+The latter, centred in and around Beijing, sets the standard for Pŭtōnghuà (the common language).
+But a lot of care and attention must be paid to the 5 Chinese tones – level, rising, falling, high-rising and neutral – in order to differentiate meanings.

 Fun fact no. 4 (well, not really fun)

-The adoption of Mandarin in Sichuan, China’s second largest province, was largely due to a plague which depopulated the area in the 12th century, allowing travellers from north China to settle and replace the other ancient Chinese languages.
+The adoption of Mandarin in Sichuan, China’s second-largest province, was largely due to a plague that depopulated the area in the 12th century, allowing travellers from north China to settle and replace the other ancient Chinese languages.

-Pīnyīn, also spelt pīn-yīn, is the official romanized transcription of Chinese used to standardise Beijing’s dialect of Mandarin across China, and, thankfully, to help us mere mortals grasp this complex language.
+Pīnyīn, also spelt pīn-yīn, is the official romanised transcription of Chinese used to standardise Beijing’s dialect of Mandarin across China, and, thankfully, to help us mere mortals grasp this complex language.
 This is one of the most crucial events in the history of the Chinese language.
 Although adopted by the Committee on Language Reform in 1956, it was only done so provisionally, but it frequents most language learning materials, dictionaries, and, more recently, it has become a popular writing style for texting due to the ubiquity of touch-screen devices (Chinese characters are beautiful but pretty time consuming).